freednara/NextGenENOS/docs/FIELD_DESCRIPTIONS_TEMPLATE.md

 **Object Description**:

 ```
-Shopping cart container for StoreConnect e-commerce functionality.
+Shopping cart container for ENOS e-commerce functionality.
 Each logged-in community user has one active cart that persists across sessions.
 Carts are automatically created when users add their first product and are converted to orders upon checkout completion.
 ```

 ### **Cart_Item\_\_c Object**